-- Completion of prerequisite courses; - Behavioral/Social Sciences: child development (3) and educational psychology (3); - Core Teaching Content: children's literature (3), U.S. history (3), advanced writing (3), mathematics (6), science (6-8), art (3), and geography (3); - Completion of the 39-credit Inclusive Early Childhood Education component; - Passing score on the Praxis II examination in Early Childhood Content; Note: for fall clinical practice passing scores must be submitted by July 15, for spring clinical practice they must be submitted by December 15; - · Passing score on the GCU Physiology and Hygiene test; - Evidence of satisfactory completion of a GCUapproved training program on harassment, intimidation, and bullying (HIB); - Satisfactory ratings in clinical practice including recommendation for certification;
+- Completion of prerequisite courses; Behavioral/Social Sciences: child and adolescent development (3) and educational psychology (3); - Completion of the 46-credit Early Childhood Education component; - Passing score on the Praxis II examination in Early Childhood Content; - Passing score on the GCU Physiology and Hygiene test; - Evidence of satisfactory completion of a GCUapproved training program on harassment, intimidation, and bullying (HIB); - Satisfactory ratings in clinical practice including recommendation for certification; - Satisfactory rating on candidate's Taskstream professional portfolio demonstrating how candidate meets New Jersey Professional Teaching Standards; and - Passing score on edTPA, the New Jersey Department of Education-mandated performance assessment.

-- Satisfactory rating on candidate's Taskstream professional portfolio demonstrating how candidate meets New Jersey Professional Teaching Standards; and - Passing score on edTPA, the New Jersey Department of Education-mandated performance assessment.
 Maintenance of a minimum cumulative grade point average of 3.0 is required to remain in the program.